kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 **Open Issues**
 - what stats should the pllayer be able to see?
 - should the stats that the system can utilize be the same as the stats that the player can see.

+### Password Reset
+**Primary Actor:**
+Game Player

+**Goal in Context:**
+Allow a player to reset their password if they forget it.

+**Pre-Conditions:**
+- The system is accessible and online.
+- The player has a registered account.
+- The player has access to the registered email.

+**Trigger:**
+- Player clicks on "Forgot Password" on the login page.

+**Scenario:**
+1. Player clicks on "Forgot Password"
+2. System prompts the player to enter their registered email address.
+3. Player enters the email and submits a request.
+4. System verifies if the email is registered to an account.
+5. If the email is valid. the system sends a password reset link to the email.
+6. Player clicks on the password reset link.
+Which leads them to a password reset page.
+7. Player enters a new password.
+8. System verifies the new password against security requirements.
+9. If valid, the password is updated and the player is notified.
+10. Player can now login using the new password.

+**Post-Conditions:**
+- The password is updated, and the player is notified.
+- System prevents the old password from being used.

+**Exceptions:**
+- Email entered does not match a registered email.
+- Reset link expires after a certain time.
+- The new password does not meet security requirements.
+- System fails to send the reset email.

+**Priority:**
+- High.
+Essential for account recovery.

+**When Available:**
+- First increment.

+**Frequency of Use:**
+- Meduim.
+Only for when players forget their passwords.

+**Channel to Actor:**
+- Web interface via mouse click or touch interaction.

+**Secondary Actors:**
+- System administrator

+**Channels to Secondary Actors:**
+- Admin dashbord

+**Open Issues:**
+1. How long should the reset link remain valid?
+2. Should MFA be required?
+3. Should there be a limit to the number od resets with in a certain timeframe?